-- Define the key dysfunctional condition(s) presented by the client and as defined by your DSM assessment - Stipulate for each condition(s) the counseling technique and/or behavior intervention strategy to be used to address it. - Specify the family or environmental conditions influencing client issues and how you will address them appropriate systemic intervention(s).
+- a.
+Define the key dysfunctional condition(s) presented by the client and as defined by your DSM assessment - b.
+Stipulate for each condition(s) the counseling technique and/or behavior intervention strategy to be used to address it.

+c.
+Specify the family or environmental conditions influencing client issues and how you will address them appropriate systemic intervention(s).

+The Treatment Plan you submit should be about an actual case you have treated or observed.
+On the one hand diagnostic detail and history must be complete and as totally accurate as possible based on available information.
+This is necessary to insure a quality learning experience in which diagnostic assessment practices and case analysis methods are effectively taught and learned.

-The Treatment Plan you submit should be about an actual case you have treated, and is to be derived from a case that you have presented during an on-campus consultation seminar.
-The identity of the individual, and family members, are to be disguised to maintain confidentiality.
-The dates of treatment and clinic or setting, client occupation and education, however, should be accurate.
+However, it is absolutely essential that while functional detail is maintained that all personally identifiable information must be redacted.
+That means, that to protect the client's confidentiality, the identity of the individual, and/or family members described in the plan are to be removed.
+Only a disguised first name should used to maintain their anonymity The dates of treatment and clinic or setting, client occupation and education, however, should be accurate.